florianfesti/boxes/documentation/src/usermanual.rst

 Small changes in the burn param can make a notable difference.
 Typical steps for adjustment are 0.01 or even 0.005mm to choose between different amounts of force needed to press plywood together.

+To find the right burn value cut out a rectangle and then meassure how much smaller it is than its nominal size.
+The burn value should be around half of the difference.
+To test the fit for several values at once you can use the **BurnTest** generator in the "Parts and Samples" section.

 format
 ......